List of Blade Runner characters: Rick Deckard

 He hunts down Zhora, finds her in Taffey Lewis's Snake Pit Bar, and kills her after a chase.
-Leon ambushes and almost kills Deckard, but is saved by Rachael.
+Leon ambushes and almost kills Deckard, but is killed by Rachael, saving Deckard.
 He tracks down Pris to J.F.
 Sebastian's apartment, killing her before Roy returns.
 Roy chases him throughout the apartment building and up to its roof.
 Failing to make a full jump to another building, Deckard hangs onto a beam and is caught by Roy as his fingers slip.
 Before Roy dies due to his short lifespan, he tells Deckard of the things he has seen, and how they will be "lost in time, like tears in rain."
 Afterwards, Deckard picks up a unicorn origami Gaff has left behind and flees Los Angeles with Rachael.

 In the second film, a replicant detective named KD6-3.7, or "K" for short, locates him in the ruins of Las Vegas.
 Deckard is informed that he is the father of the child Rachael gave birth to before dying in childbirth.
 A replicant enforcer named Luv kidnaps him and takes him to Niander Wallace, the CEO of the Wallace Corporation, who offers him an identical version of Rachael in trade of information on the child's whereabouts.
 Deckard refuses, noticing an error on the Rachael dupe.
 Wallace makes Luv kill the dupe and take Deckard off-world to be tortured in order to extract information.
 While she is transporting him, K saves Deckard and drowns her, K getting severely injured in the process.
 Deckard is taken by K to his daughter, Dr. Ana Stelline, at her facility, and receives the toy horse from K's childhood memories.

 Gaff

 Gaff is a Los Angeles police officer who escorts Deckard throughout his mission.
 He primarily uses "Cityspeak", a creole of Spanish, French, German, Hungarian, Chinese, Russian and Japanese, which Deckard pretends not to understand.
 Gaff is never shown participating in Deckard's investigation, preferring to linger in the background crafting origami figures; he appears to have an ambivalent attitude towards the replicants, observing "the other man's dead, Deckard... it's a shame she won't live".

 Gaff was played by American actor/director Edward James Olmos.

 The sequel novel to Do Androids Dream of Electric Sheep? mentions that Gaff is killed in the line of duty.
 At the beginning of the novel, Bryant has just returned from the funeral and expresses his distaste for the Cityspeak written on Gaff's headstone.

-In the 2017 anime short film Blade Runner Black Out 2022, Gaff reluctantly agrees to hunt down five replicants who escaped from the off-world colony Kalanthia.
+In the 2017 anime short film Blade Runner Black Out 2022, Gaff reluctantly agrees to hunt down five replicants who escaped from the off-world colony Calantha.

 In the sequel film Blade Runner 2049, Gaff is questioned by KD6-3.7 in a retirement home, asking about Deckard's whereabouts.